Grindcom/project-neighborhood-map/README.md

 ### Files Structure
 The master branch has a compressed index.html file for optimization and the expanded original index file can be found in ./src as index_src.html.
 In order to to use that file for review you must rename and replace the compressed index.html file.
+The pre-optimized index.html file is called index_opt.html; also found in ./src.
+This file can also replace the index.html file, but is only meant for reference.